 What Factors Influence the Price?

-- Number of Zones: Every additional indoor unit (head) increases equipment and labor costs.
+- Number of Zones: Each additional indoor unit (head) adds to both equipment and labor costs, but also increases your ability to customize comfort room-by-room.

 - Indoor Unit Style: Standard wall-mounted units are usually the most affordable.
 Ceiling cassettes or concealed ducted mini split units require more complex installation and hardware.